 Through the Applied Research in High Volume Transport project, DT Global helps to close the evidence base investment gap by providing a new ecosystem of knowledge about sustainable transport development in low-income countries.
 The Applied Research in High Volume Transport project creates policy, engineering, and technical research that will support African and Asian countries to develop strategic, cost effective, safe, and low carbon passenger and freight transport and transport services.
 The priority research areas include climate mitigation and adaptation; inclusion, gender, and road safety; policy and regulations; technology and innovation; fragile and conflict-affected states; and research uptake and capacity building.
 These areas will be studied across three types of transport: long distance strategic corridors for road and rail, urban transport, and low-carbon transport.

-The program works with stakeholders to address knowledge gaps through a comprehensive state of review undertaken by academic and research institutions, using insight papers and early-stage innovation research to identify research gaps, conduct research, adapt knowledge, and promote uptake of findings.
+through a comprehensive state of review undertaken by academic and research institutions, using insight papers and early-stage innovation research to identify research gaps, conduct research, adapt knowledge, and promote uptake of findings.
 Program results to date include: